jacobsa/circuits/_posts/2015-04-22-ic-controlled-led.markdown

 *   We can directly connect the logic IC output to the base pin, because the ULN2003A has an internal current-limiting resistor for the base.

+*   The resistor value is chosen by dividing the voltage across the resistor (5 V for the supply, minus 1.8 V for the LED, minus 0.9 V for the collector-emitter voltage at saturation) by the LED current.

 [prev]: http://jacobsa.github.io/circuits/2010/10/03/ic-controlled-led.html
 [kpsec]: http://electronicsclub.info/transistorcircuits.htm
 [ULN2003A]: http://www.st.com/web/en/resource/technical/document/datasheet/CD00001244.pdf